aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/07-grafana-hpcg.md

 bash install_grafana_benchmarks.sh
 ```

-Next, we'll create a submit file.
+Next, create a submit file.
 You run over 8 nodes with a single core on each node.
-This establishes our baseline run:
+This establishes your baseline run:

 ```bash
 cat > hpcg.sbatch << EOF